Ivanhahanov/hubble2np/README.md

 # hubble2np
-Utility to convert Hubble Flow to Cilium Network Policies
+Utility to analyze Hubble Flow and convert it to Cilium Network Policies

 ## Usage
 `hubble2np` works with hubble flow in `json` format.
 To generate a policy or graph you need to pass json as input using `stdin`.